-During the physical exam, your doctor is likely to check your joints for signs and symptoms of inflammation, such as swelling, warmth and tenderness, and test range of motion in your spine and affected joints.
+During the physical exam, your doctor is likely to check your joints for swelling, warmth and tenderness, and test range of motion in your spine and affected joints.
 Your doctor might also check your eyes for inflammation and your skin for rashes.

 Your doctor might recommend that a sample of your blood be tested for: